hatv/datafirst/3.datascientist/readme.md

  > <img src="./media/image13.png">

- > You are now all set to start the Data Science Experience hands-on exercices.
+ > You can go back to the homepage and you are now all set to start the Data Science Experience hands-on exercices.

  > <img src="./media/image4.png">